An eleven year old girl was hit by a train yesterday evening after falling onto the tracks at Camborne railway station.

-It's hoped the 146.6 million pound deal will provide a faster rail service, lift the local economy and create new jobs.
+It's hoped the £146 million deal will provide a faster service, lift the local economy and create new jobs.

 It's estimated that nearly seven million passengers use the rail network in Cornwall every year, with passenger numbers growing twice as fast as the national average.